Brokerage in Commodities Listed in Local Markets Business License in Dubai

 UAE's DGCX: One of the region's leading commodity derivatives exchanges

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to a broad range of professionals and organisations, including independent commodity brokers, trading firms seeking a regulated UAE presence, financial services companies expanding into commodity markets, and international brokerage houses looking to access GCC clients through a compliant local entity.
+This license is well suited to a broad range of professionals and organisations, including independent commodity brokers, trading firms seeking a regulated UAE presence, financial services companies expanding into commodity markets, and international brokerage houses looking to access GCC clients through a compliant local entity.
 It is equally relevant for entrepreneurs with backgrounds in agriculture, energy, metals, or other commodity sectors who wish to formalise their intermediary activities within a regulated framework.

 Setup Steps and Costs